Merging maths and music in an accounting firm

 “I’m very comfortable with numbers,” he says.
-“Getting a math degree was one of the best choices I ever made.
+“Getting a maths degree was one of the best choices I ever made.
 It’s something that teaches you to solve problems.”

 It’s this problem-solving ability that drives Tate in his role at Polay + Clark.
 He gets huge satisfaction out of making systems perform as best they can.